tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-automating-linking.md

 Use markdown link syntax and root relative paths, starting with `/documentation/site/product/`.

-Some links might not have paths in the link directly.
+Some links might not have direct paths for links.
 For these types of links, there is likely an ID tag in the table row.
 Use that ID tag for the link.
 For example:

 ```
 <tr id="some.long.id.tag.for.this.element">